Updated: Apr 1

 "Perplexed" is such a great word.
 Synonyms include baffled, dumbfounded, bewildered, mystified, and flummoxed.
 Those are also great words.
 And I don't think they come close to what the women were experiencing.
 The Greek word literally means "to be without a way".
 In other words, they lost the ability to think about anything except for that moment.
 Wow.
 And the angel gives them the most wonderful, gentle scolding - "Why are you looking for Jesus here?
 A tomb is for dead people.
 Jesus isn't dead.
 Don't you remember what He said?"
 So obvious, so simple, and yet no one understood.

 The angel uses language "it is necessary".
 Was all of what happened "necessary"?
 Well, yes--if we want to be saved and live eternally with God.
 Jesus had to die to pay the price for our sins.
 And He had to rise again for the curse of death to be destroyed.
-If you have time, watch this video of the acclaimed Christian apologist Ravi Zacharias explain exactly why all of this is necessary.
-Hey, you have time, right?

 This would be the perfect time for you to go and read 1 Corinthians 15 -- the whole chapter.
 We cannot read that chapter enough!
 If you want to be encouraged, challenged, focused, and set on Jesus.
 That's the place to go on Easter week.